bohlinger/wavy/docs/tutorials.rst

 Tutorials
 ==========
-The following tutorials describe how to setup the wavy config files, to perform collocation and validation tasks. **wavy** is intended to be fleksibel such that customization can be achieved with minimal changes in the code.
+The following tutorials describe how to setup the wavy config files, to retrieve satellite and insitu data, to perform collocation and validation tasks. **wavy** is intended to be fleksibel such that customization can be achieved with minimal changes in the code.
 The **wavy** config files build the fundament for this approach and serve a similar purpose as namelist files often used for runtime changes in numerical modelling.

 In general, executable files usually have help function which can be read using e.g.: